tiuweehan/CVWO/deployment/README.md

     }
 }
 ```
+  - A new server block listening at **port 443** is added.
+    - Port 443 is the default port for serving HTTPS content.
+For example, when you connect to https://www.google.com, you are actually connecting to port 443 of https://www.google.com, i.e. https://www.google.com:443.

+  - The old server block listening at post 80 will now redirect to the https block with a status code of 301.

+  - Some additional headers related to SSL are added to the request before it is proxy passed to the upstream (i.e. the Application server).

 6. Restart nginx
 ```bash
 sudo systemctl restart nginx
 ```

 7. If you open your webpage now, your website should now be served securely over HTTPS.
+You should see a green lock when accessing your website.
 Good work!

 ## Remote Storage with AWS S3 Buckets